smirfolio/MCP-tasksforge/prompt_implement_user_stories.md

 Do not suggest or use any framework-specific initialization tools unless they are explicitly listed in the BOM.
 Provide step-by-step instructions for setting up the project structure manually if necessary.
 5. Formulating a Plan
-Before starting to implement any user story, think step-by-step and formulate a plan.
+    - Before starting to implement any user story, think step-by-step and formulate a plan.
+    - Consult the **Detailed Task List** Json section and focus on the tasks realted to the current user story to have more context on how to implement the user story folow the task instruction and any webflow it described.
-Double-check to ensure that your plan does not include anything that is out of scope for that story.
+    - Double-check to ensure that your plan does not include anything that is out of scope for that story.
 6. Incremental Implementation
 Implement the story incrementally by following these steps:

-Propose the next small, logical part of the story to implement.
+- Propose the next small, logical part of the story to implement.
-Wait for my confirmation before proceeding.
+- Wait for my confirmation before proceeding.
-Implement only that small part.
+- Implement only that small part.
-Run the linter (e.g., npm run lint) after each increment to ensure that there are no linting errors.
+- Run the linter (e.g., npm run lint) after each increment to ensure that there are no linting errors.
 Fix any errors before proceeding.
-Provide the changes for that part and ask me to verify.
+- Provide the changes for that part and ask me to verify.
-Wait for my confirmation.
+- Wait for my confirmation.
-After I confirm, ask if everything looks good.
+- After I confirm, ask if everything looks good.
-If I confirm it looks good, either:
+  *   **If I confirm it looks good**, either:
     a.
 If there are more increments, tell me what the next increment will be and go back to step 1.
     b.
 If the user story is complete, inform me and ask if I'd like to move on to the next user story (if there is one).
 Repeat this process until the entire user story is implemented.
 7. Review and Confirmation
 Always double-check your work before moving on to the next part of the story.
 8. Confirmation of Instructions